lkopacz/a11y-with-lindsey/src/pages/accessible-styled-radio/index.md

 ![A Fieldset with the question 'What is your favorite Wild Animal?' with four options: Elephant, Monkey, Cheetah, Giraffe.](./beginning-html.png)

-I'm going to add some straightforward CSS to clean it up a bit.
+I'm going to add some straightforward SCSS to clean it up a bit.

 ```scss
 @import url('https://fonts.googleapis.com/css?family=Roboto&display=swap');